 Objectives of the Blue Revolution/Neel Kranti Mission

 The Neel Kranti Mission aimed to enhance the economic condition of India through the augmentation of fisheries and thus contributing towards the food and nutritional security.
-Utilization of the water resources for the development of fisheries was done by the Neel Kranti Mission in a sustainable manner.
+The utilization of the water resources for the development of fisheries was done by the Neel Kranti Mission in a sustainable manner.

 The objectives of the mission also known as the Blue Revolution are mentioned below:

-- Completely tapping the total fish potential of India in both island as well as in the marine sector and to triple the production by the year 2020.
+- Completely tapping the total fish potential of India on both islands as well as in the marine sector and to triple the production by the year 2020.

 - Transforming the fisheries sector into a modern industry through the utilization of new technologies and processes.

 - Doubling the income of the fishers through increased productivity and improving the post-harvest marketing infrastructure including e-commerce, technologies, and global best innovators.

-- To ensure the active participation of the fishers and the fish farmers in income in enhancement.
+- To ensure the active participation of the fishers and the fish farmers in income enhancement.